 Changing less than full-time Members to a greater slot type is discouraged because it is very difficult to manage, unless done very early in the Member's term of service.
 BCVS may approve such changes only in extenuating circumstances as long as the program's current budget can accommodate such changes.
 The program must request the slot conversion in writing.
-Keep in mind that a Member's required hours as per their contract term must be completed by the end of the AmeriCorps grant year, unless the member has been suspended.
+Keep in mind that a Member's minimum 1700 hours must be completed within 12 months of the Member's original start date.

-See Attachment - Slot Conversion Form
+\See Attachment - Slot Conversion Form